redarccoder/singular-keycloak-database-federation/README.md

 ## Custom attributes

+All additional columns returned by the query are available as user attributes in keycloak.

-Just add a mapper to client mappers with the same name as the returned column alias in your queries.Use mapper type "User Attribute".
+In order to provide them to applications just add a mapper to client mappers with the same name as the returned column alias in your queries.Use mapper type "User Attribute".
 See the example below:

 ![Sample Screenshot 2](screen2.png)